Parkside Nursery - a new chapter in your child’s life

 Imaginative play is at the heart of the Nursery; children have the opportunity to develop inquisitive minds and ask questions.
 Staff plan adult led activities both inside and outside the classroom and there is plenty of opportunity for child initiated learning.
 Each class has an ongoing theme which changes regularly so children are always excited to learn.

 All children are allocated a Key Person who gives the security that helps them to grow in self-confidence.
+Your child’s Key Person is always available as a point of contact to discuss your child’s progress.

 We encourage children to be kind, share, take turns and develop positive relationships with both adults and peers.
+Independence is encouraged by promoting self-help skills in preparation for their school life.

 2-3 year olds